Ozzymara/mind-haven/README.md

 <br>

 • The hero section is the first thing users see when they land on the site.
 It sets the tone with a calming background image and a soft overlay (a transparent purple filter over the image) to make the text stand out and to create a peaceful and supportive feeling.
-• The font size is large so that it is easy to read.
+• The font size is large, so it is easy to read.
 • This section contains a welcoming headline and a brief introduction that explains mental health.

 ## 💭 Inspirational Quotes Carousel